kodrepritee/tdportal/readME.md

 ```

-- For local development for frontend
+- For local development of frontend
 ```
   cd tdportalinterface
   npm install